alexisadorn/BestFriendFinder-cli-app/README.md

 All content published by Best Friends is the property of Best Friends and is protected by copyright, trademark, and other intellectual property laws.

+For more information on how to use the app, see my [video walkthrough](https://www.youtube.com/watch?v=nJbM3NQelmk&feature=youtu.be)!

 ## Installation

-*Due to Intellectual Property terms & conditions with the Best Friends Animal Society, this gem has not yet received permission to be published to RubyGems.org and therefore cannot be installed to a Gemfile.
-To test out this gem, please visit the GitHub repository at https://github.com/alexisadorn/BestFriendFinder-cli-app and download the repo directly.*

-~~Add this line to your application's Gemfile:~~
+Add this line to your application's Gemfile:

 ```
 ruby
 gem 'bestfriendfinder'
 ```

-~~And then execute:~~
+And then execute:

     $ bundle

-~~Or install it yourself as:~~
+Or install it yourself as:

     $ gem install bestfriendfinder

 ## Usage

-In the command line, type `rake install`.
-Then type `bestfriendfinder` in the command line.
+Type `bestfriendfinder` in the command line.

 ## Development